Satish-baradiya/Social-Media-Web-App/README.md

 # Social-Network
-This is twitter clone created using Django.
+This is twitter like system created using Django.